Aritra4568/wassap/Readme.md

     PORT:33006

-4. Follow the onscreen instructions.
+5. Follow the onscreen instructions.

 ## Credit

 JARVIS is made by **Aritra Malik**.

+## Server Time

+Server will get online during 01:00 PM to 03:00 PM [SUNDAY CLOSED]